awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 1. 10 mail.example.com
 ```

-**Example for the Amazon Route 53 API**
+**Example for the Route 53 API**

 ```
 1. <Value>10 mail.example.com</Value>
 ```

-## NAPTR Format<a name="NAPTRFormat"></a>
+## NAPTR Record Type<a name="NAPTRFormat"></a>

-A Name Authority Pointer \(NAPTR\) is a type of resource record set that is used by Dynamic Delegation Discovery System \(DDDS\) applications to convert one value to another or to replace one value with another\.
+A Name Authority Pointer \(NAPTR\) is a type of record that is used by Dynamic Delegation Discovery System \(DDDS\) applications to convert one value to another or to replace one value with another\.
 For example, one common use is to convert phone numbers into SIP URIs\.

-The `Value` element for an NAPTR resource record set consists of six space\-separated values:
+The `Value` element for an NAPTR record consists of six space\-separated values:

 **Order**
 When you specify more than one record, the sequence that you want the DDDS application to evaluate records in\.
 Valid values: 0\-65535\.